istevens/stam_confirmation_bias/article.rst

 making a correct conclusion.
 However, our motivation for truth may be outweighed by our need for self esteem, approval from others, control, and internal consistency that confirming evidence may provide.
-[NICKERSON1998]_ In many cases, it may be more imporant for us to maintain our belief preference than to be accurate.
+[NICKERSON1998]_ In many cases, it may be more important for us to maintain our belief preference than to be accurate.
 Being wrong can be painful and is often seen as undesirable.
 We're also told to "have the courage of one's convictions."
 [KLAYMAN1995]_